Dedication to Performance

 Our leadership framework, on the other hand, does two things, firstly, it defines the purpose of leadership for every manager in the business and secondly, it gives them the tools to do it.
 Because it's positioned as a ‘framework’, it not only ties leadership into the other frameworks, it ensures managers are able to use them to deliver on their purpose as a leader.
 The point is unless there's a clear and agreed way of doing it, every leader will do it differently; hence there are always differing levels of staff engagement.

-Anyway, it occurred to us over time that if we could link these things together, it would not only provide organisations with a business-wide way of working, it would give their leaders the tools to excel in their role as a leader.
+Anyway, it occurred to us over time that if we could link these things together, it would not only provide organisations with a business-wide way of working, it would give their leaders an Operating Model to help them excel in their role as a leader.
 The same is true for both Capability and Performance Management.
 In other words, although organisations know the capability of their people is critical, very few have a capability framework so they’ve got no way to translate their aspirations across the different roles in the business.
 Equally, most performance management systems in existence are not only ineffective, they cause an enormous amount of damage to staff relations whereas our process is designed to help people succeed hence most of our customers employees love it.

-As I said, the secret to the whole thing is our Capability model which, without, you couldn’t do it.
+As I said, the secret to the whole thing is our Capability model which, without you couldn’t do it.
 It’s this that's allowed us to link the 5 frameworks together using a common language and set of characteristics or principles to power it.
 So, in essence, what our Performance Transformation Programme does is provide organisations with a set of tools or frameworks to drive workplace performance instead of having a bunch of things their managers have to do to manage their various workgroups.

 The way we do it in our programmes is through our Annual Performance Cycle - which is essentially a 'cycle of success' that supports everyone in the business.
 This ensures everyone gets the backing and support they need to deliver the outcomes the business is looking for from their role.
 In sport, our focus was to enable coaches to optimise the potential of their athletes so they knew exactly what they needed to do to perform at an optimum level.
 By translating our learnings into business, it allows leaders to apply the same formula to help their people do the same.